-- (2) These columns represent the potential performance-based annual incentive bonuses that could have been earned by the Named Executive Officers in respect of 2013 performance assuming target achievement and maximum achievement of the applicable performance metrics.
-See the discussion above under "Compensation Discussion and Analysis-Principal Components of Compensation-Performance-Based Annual Incentive Bonus" for a detailed description of our performance-based annual incentive bonus program.

-These columns represent the number of performance shares that vest at target achievement and maximum achievement of the performance metrics applicable to such awards.
-There is no threshold number of shares
+- These columns represent the potential performance-based annual incentive bonuses that could have been earned by the Named Executive Officers in respect of 2013 performance assuming target achievement and maximum achievement of the applicable performance metrics.
+See the discussion above under "Compensation Discussion and Analysis-Principal Components of Compensation-Performance-Based Annual Incentive Bonus" for a detailed description of our performance-based annual incentive bonus program. - (3) These columns represent the number of performance shares that vest at target achievement and maximum achievement of the performance metrics applicable to such awards.

-- These columns represent the number of performance shares that vest at target achievement and maximum achievement of the performance metrics applicable to such awards.
 There is no threshold number of shares that may vest.
-Dividends declared by the Board and paid to holders of the common shares are reserved and payable to holders of performance shares, if at all, at such time as the performance share vest.
+Dividends declared by the Board and paid to holders of the common shares are reserved and payable to holders of performance shares, if at all, at such time as the performance shares vest.
 See the discussion above under "Compensation Discussion and Analysis-Principal Components of Compensation-Long-Term Equity-Based Incentives" for a detailed description of the performance share program.
 Dividends declared by the Board and paid to holders of the common shares are payable to holders of service-based vesting restricted shares, including our Named Executive Officers.

-With the exception of the grants made to Mr. O'Donnell on July 1, 2013, the number of restricted shares and target number of performance shares awarded was computed by dividing, as of the grant date, the approved grant value by the closing market price of the common shares awarded were computed by dividing the approved grant value by \$87.27, the closing market price of the common shares on July 1, 2013, the number of restricted shares and the target number of performance shares awarded were computed by dividing the approved grant value by \$87.27, the closing market price of the common shares on July 1, 2013.
-See the discussion above under "Compensation Discussion and Analysis-Principal Components of Compensation-Long-Term Equity-Based Incentives" for a detailed description of the Company's equity grant practices.
+With the exception of the grants made to Mr. O'Donnell on July 1, 2013, the number of restricted shares and target number of performance shares awarded was computed by dividing, as of the grant date, the approved - grant value by the closing market price of the common shares on the date of grant.
+With respect to the grants made to Mr. O'Donnell on July 1, 2013, the number of restricted shares and the target number of performance shares awarded were computed by dividing the approved grant value by \$87.27, the closing market price of the common shares on July 1, 2013.
+See the discussion above under "Compensation Discussion and Analysis-Principal Components of Compensation-Long-Term Equity Passed Incentives" for a detailed description of the Company's equity grant practices.